NoahKise/galactic-age-calculator/README.md

 ## Setup/Installation Requirements

 * To run this program locally on your own computer, first navigate to the repository (https://github.com/NoahKise/galactic-age-calculator).
 Clone the project by clicking the green "code" button and then copying the provided https link.
 In your terminal, enter the command "git clone" followed by the copied link.
 Navigate to the root folder of this project (galactic-age-calculator) in your terminal and enter the command "code ." to open the project in VS Code.
 In the root folder of this project, in your terminal enter the command "npm install".
 Finally, in the root folder of this project, in your terminal enter the command "npm run start".
-* To view on the web via GH Pages, open a web broswer and type https://noahkise.github.io/galactic-age-calculator into the navigation bar and press enter.
+* To view on the web via GH Pages, open a web browser and type https://noahkise.github.io/galactic-age-calculator into the navigation bar and press enter.

 ## Known Bugs